revisit-studies/reVISit-studies.github.io/README.md

 If you're working on the project, you might find the following information useful:

+### Contributing

+This site is built using [Docusaurus](https://docusaurus.io/).
+You can view all necessary documentation for working on this site there.
+Please make sure that you are creating a separate branch and making a pull request to the `main` branch when working on this site.

 ### Running the Documentation Locally

 Run the following commands to install the dependencies and start the development server: